Georgi1212/Hotel_Booking/README.md

 **VoyageBooking** is a web-based **hotel reservation system** designed to streamline hotel management and booking operations.
 Developed as part of the *“E-Business Systems”* course at **Sofia University “St. Kliment Ohridski”**, it provides:
 - A centralized booking management platform
-- Real-time availability tracking
+- Real-time room availability tracking
-- Secure online payments via PayPal
+- Secure online payments via **PayPal**

-Both **users** and **hotel administrators** can interact with the system efficiently through a modern web interface.
+Both **users** and **hotel administrators** can interact with the system efficiently through a modern, intuitive web interface.

 ---

 ## 🏗️ Architecture

-The system follows the **Model–View–Controller (MVC)** pattern for modularity and scalability:
+The system follows the **Model–View–Controller (MVC)** architecture pattern, promoting scalability and clean separation of concerns:

-- **Model** – Manages application data, logic, and rules.
+- **Model** – Manages data, logic, and business rules.
-- **View** – Represents the frontend UI built with Angular.
+- **View** – Represents the Angular-based frontend UI.
-- **Controller** – Handles user input, routing, and API calls between frontend and backend.
+- **Controller** – Handles HTTP requests, coordinates between the model and the view.

 ---